Interpret on-premise logging

 4. Key takeaways

-• The karaf.log can be found within the folder called log under the folder data
+• The karaf.log file can be found in the folder called log within the data directory of your runtime installation.

 5. Suggested Additional Readings